Neanderthal Sinc

 Studio

-Genetics of Design is a studio that translates scientific and geographic datasets into printed work.
-Each piece begins with a public record — road networks, genomes, star catalogs, species data — and is published alongside the provenance of the data it came from.
+Genetics of Design is a data art studio that uses pen plotting as its medium.
+Each piece begins with a public record, whether road networks, genomes, star catalogs, or species data, translated through custom code into composition, density, and line, and published alongside the provenance of the data it came from.